 ESTELA Which way?

 I am frozen through!
-10

-Cursèd be my ambition,

-a thousand times over,

-and that fleeing deer

-who dashed my hopes,

-wounded my pride 15

-and evaded my fateful blow!

-Though its swift flight

-encouraged my pursuit,

-I now quake in its footsteps.
+10 Cursèd be my ambition, a thousand times over, and that fleeing deer who dashed my hopes, wounded my pride 15 and evaded my fateful blow!
+Though its swift flight encouraged my pursuit, I now quake in its footsteps.
 Oh, heavens! / ¡Válgame el cielo!
-20

-See how the crystal spheres

-jolt the planets from their orbits!

-How the turbulent heavens,

-full of terror and wonder,

-stage Phaeton's fall anew!
-25

-See how, as their axes shudder,

-all balance is undone!

-See how the elements,

-angry and disordered,

-hail down upon us, 30

-amid deafening thunder
+20 See how the crystal spheres jolt the planets from their orbits!1 How the turbulent heavens. full of terror and wonder, stage Phaeton's fall anew!2 25 See how, as their axes shudder, all balance is undone!
+See how the elements, angry and disordered, hail down upon us, 30 amid deafening thunder

-&lt;sup>1 The Ptolemaic system imagined concentric spheres surrounding the earth, around which the planets completed their orbits.
+1 The Ptolemaic system imagined concentric spheres surrounding the earth, around which the planets completed their orbits.

-$^{2}$ Phaeton: In Greek mythology, the son of Helios, the sun god, who insisted on driving his father's chariot across the sky.
+2 Phaeton: In Greek mythology, the son of Helios, the sun god, who insisted on driving his father's chariot across the sky.
 Unable to control the horses, he died in a fiery crash.

 and icy air!

-See how Aeolus, god of the winds, angrily releases them from their stout prison, so that once freed they might make the earth tremble, sending prodigious tremors through its very womb.
-See Heaven's blue pavilions all dressed in mourning, while the dark and pregnant clouds, who delivered this violence now abort lightning bolts!
-All is surging fear, all is duress and hardship, all is fright and affliction, all is pain and wonder.
-35 40 45 The dark clouds extend beyond the furthest horizon.
+See how Aeolus, 3 god of the winds,

+angrily releases them

+from their stout prison, 35

+so that once freed

+they might make the earth tremble,

+sending prodigious tremors

+through its very womb.

+See Heaven's blue pavilions 40

+all dressed in mourning,

+while the dark and pregnant clouds,

+who delivered this violence

+now abort lightning bolts!

+All is surging fear, 45

+all is duress and hardship,

+all is fright and affliction,

+all is pain and wonder.

+The dark clouds extend

+beyond the furthest horizon.
+50

 What shall we do?

-50 LISARDA Don't worry.
+LISARDA Don't worry.

 ESTELA Fear has turned me to stone, Lisarda.

 For me to take to the woods like this!

-They make their way down to the first level of the stage LISARDA We'll find refuge together from the inclement weather.
+They make their way down to the first level of the stage

+LISARDA We'll find refuge together 55

+from the inclement weather.
 Come under these oaks, Estela, till Heaven comes to our aid.
-See, the sun is finally breaking 55 through those clouds in the west.
-60 They move to one side of the stage.
-Enter the bandits TIBALDO, RUFINO and ASTOLFO TIBALDO Some bandits we are, by God! / jpor Dios!
-We hardly deserve the name.
-Misfortune or idleness has turned every last one of us ~- into maidens at their needlework.
+See, the sun is finally breaking through those clouds in the west.